 Results

 We start with the overall performance of our BN model.
 The n-1 accuracy test is applied to the trained network and a 10% Monte-Carlo Cross Validation is applied to the optimized network to avoid the over-fitting (SP-I).
 The overall model accuracy is approximately 80% (90% confidence interval: 73.7~84.3%).
 There are 55 possible paths to influence overall public support for flood mitigation by single variables.
 Figure 3 provides an overview of the effect sizes of each category of each variable on final outcome, which is the outcome of bootstrapping for parameter training and Monto Carlo inference for BN.The baseline percentage of people who support overall flood mitigation is 31.8%.
-Most variables do not impose signicant effects on the final outcome.
-It is worth noting that our BN model differs from conventional regression models in the regard that BN is based on interdependent relationships among variables.
-It is thus not advisable to interpret the insignificant effects as no effects given that every variable is embedded in an interconnected network.
-The nonlinearty coupling effect of multi-influencers has been simulated in the BN model, but not tested here; these variables showing no significance here may have significant indirect impact on public support for flood mitigation.
-Also, the full scope and capacity of this model could be beyond predicting the final public support for flood mitigation.
-The interdependence of all variables are reflected in the model but not fully tested here, because we aim to focus on the main research question this study is concerned with.
 Among all the single influencers, five are found to exert significant effects on the final outcome.
 Specifically, under the condition that all individuals make the decision to purchase flood insurance for both mandatory and voluntary reasons, the percentage of people who would support for overall flood mitigation will increase to approximately 51% (confidence interval: 47%-54%).
 If everyone decides to purchase flood insurance because it is required, the percentage of supporters for flood mitigation would rise to 39% (confidence interval: 35%-43%).
 The decision not to buy flood insurance will lead to a decrease in percentage of supporters to 28% (confidence interval: 26%-29%).
 The view that climate change impact on immediate family is somewhat negative will increase support to 36% (confidence interval: 34%-39%).
 The view that climate change impact on immediate family is somewhat positive, on the other hand, will lead to decrease in support to 29% (confidence interval: 25%-33%).

-Previous studies have repeatedly documented the dominant role played by political partisanship in affecting perceptions of climate change (Hamilton and Keim 2009; McCright and Dunlap 2011a; McCright and Dunlap 2011b; Shao et al. 2014; Shao and Goidel 2016) and behavior intention to address this issue (Shao et al. 2017).
+It is worth noting that our BN model differs from conventional regression models in the regard that BN is based on interdependent relationships among variables.
+It is thus not advisable to interpret the insignificant effects of individual variables (Figure 3) as no effects given that all variables are interconnected in the network.
+For example, previous studies have repeatedly documented the dominant role played by political partisanship in affecting perceptions of climate change (Hamilton and Keim 2009; McCright and Dunlap 2011a; McCright and Dunlap 2011b; Shao et al. 2014; Shao and Goidel 2016) and behavior intention to address this issue (Shao et al. 2017).
 To visualize the flow of conditional probabilities: partisanship → perceptions of local climate change → attitudes towards climate change impact on immediate family → flood insurance purchase behavior → overall support for flood mitigation measures, we create a Sankey diagram by plotting the percentages of each category within each variable and connecting them to each other based on the relative proportions linking one category to another.
 The width of the lines represents